 High quality pre-k programs include several key elements to foster young children’s development and supports for school readiness.
-This chapter explores each of those elements including developmentally appropriate curricula, required curriculum adoption process, supplemental curriculum, instruction, environmental design, and child assessment.
+Those elements including developmentally appropriate curricula, required instructional materials adoption process, supplemental materials/curricular enhancements, family engagement, instruction, environmental design, and child assessment.
 High-quality preschool programs are grounded in standards-based practices.
-WVBE Policy 2520.15: Early Learning Standards Framework: Content Standards and Learning Criteria for West Virginia Pre-Kindergarten (WV Pre-K) define the content standards and learning criteria for WV Pre-K as required by WVBE Policies 2525, 2510, and 2419.
+WVBE Policy 2520.15: West Virginia Pre-K Standards (Ages 3-5) define the content standards and learning criteria for WV Pre-K as required by WVBE Policies 2525, 2510, and 2419.

-WVBE Policy 2520.15: Early Learning Standards Framework: Content Standards and Learning Criteria for West Virginia Pre-Kindergarten (WV Pre-K), or WV ELSF, are aligned with the Head Start Early Learning Outcomes Framework and West Virginia College- and Career-Readiness Standards for Kindergarten.
-The WV ELSF addresses all learning domains and reflects a developmental continuum that enhances successful transitions into kindergarten.
+WVBE Policy 2520.15: West Virginia Pre-K Standards (Ages 3-5) are aligned with the Head Start Early Learning Outcomes Framework and West Virginia College- and Career-Readiness Standards for Kindergarten.
+The WV Pre-K Standards (Ages 3-5) address all learning domains and reflects a developmental continuum that enhances successful transitions into kindergarten.
 The standards are designed to serve as early learning guidelines for all children ages three through five.
-The WV ELSF includes foundations of the Early Learning Standards, which frames the design of the standards and addresses an approach that promotes lifelong learning competencies.
-Along with the foundations, the WV ELSF includes seven content areas to support the whole child.
+The WV Pre-K Standards (Ages 3-5) includes guiding principles of the standards, which frames the design of the standards and addresses an approach that promotes lifelong learning competencies.
+Along with the guiding principles, the WV Pre-K Standards (Ages 3-5) includes seven content areas to support the whole child.
 The content areas are:

 - Social and Emotional Development (SE);

 - English Language Arts (ELA);